Chaklader/SignalSyncPro/papers/PAPER_2.md

 \end{align}
 $$

-This rule demonstrates the agent's deterministic phase cycling discipline when in Phase 4 (pedestrian phase).
+This rule demonstrates the agent's deterministic phase cycling discipline when in Phase 4 (minor protected left).
 Since phase encoding uses one-hot representation where only one phase indicator can be active at a time, the condition TLS6_Phase_P4 > 0.5 uniquely identifies that TLS6 is currently in Phase 4.
 The additional constraint that phase duration must be ≤0.042 (corresponding to ≤2.5 seconds of the 60-second maximum) indicates this rule applies to very early P4 activation.
-When pedestrian phase has just started and minimal duration has elapsed, the agent immediately advances to the next phase, suggesting it learned that brief P4 activation suffices when pedestrian demand is low.
-This rule appeared in 4,096 training samples with perfect confidence, making it the most frequently encountered deterministic rule in the tree—reflecting the common scenario of cycling through P4 when no substantial pedestrian queue exists.
+When Phase 4 has just started and minimal duration has elapsed, the agent immediately advances to the next phase, suggesting it learned that brief P4 activation suffices when minor left-turn demand is low.
+This rule appeared in 4,096 training samples with perfect confidence, making it the most frequently encountered deterministic rule in the tree—reflecting the common scenario of cycling through P4 when no substantial left-turn queue exists.

 **Rule 3 (Continue in Phase 1 with Short Duration):**